This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 From the 19th of November until the 31st of December, Tivoli Gardens, Copenhagen’s historic amusement park, transforms into a winter wonderland.
 This is by far my favorite place to get into the Christmas Spirit and I find myself coming back here every single year!
 You can easily see how much effort goes into making this place beautiful, as the whole garden as well as many of the rides are full of Christmas decorations.
 While this is not a traditional Christmas market, you will find lots of stalls throughout the park selling traditional Christmas food and drinks.

 The entrance to Tivoli is not cheap as it costs 20 euros, but trust me when I say that it is worth it.
 For another few euros, you can even purchase the entry and rides ticket giving you access to the whole park.
 Either way, the Tivoli Gardens are an absolute must-see in the wintertime, and I am sure the photos from there will convince you!
-If you want more details then check out the official site here.
+Click here to book a visit!

 3. Go Ice-Skating